 Exploring the Roots of Archery

 Exploring archery’s roots in societies around the world, long before the present day.
-Archery is one of the oldest arts still practised.
+Archery is one of the oldest arts still practiced.
 This history will not only take you through a journey on the evolution of archery, but also through the history of mankind.
 Evidence of ancient archery has been found throughout the world.
-The earliest evidence of archery dates to the late Paleolithic period, around 10,000 BC, when the Egyptian and neighbouring Nubian cultures used bows and arrows archery for the purposes of hunting and warfare.
+The earliest evidence of archery dates to the late Paleolithic period, around 10,000 BC, when the Egyptian and neighboring Nubian cultures used bows and arrows archery for the purposes of hunting and warfare.
 In China, archery dates back to the Shang dynasty (1766-1027 BC).
 A war chariot of that time carried a three-man team: driver, lancer and archer.
 During the ensuing Zhou (Chou) dynasty (1027-256 BC), nobles at court attended sport archery tournaments that were accompanied by music and interspersed with elegant salutations.

 Read More @ https://worldarchery.org/news/93847/brief-history-archery-1